nolanlawson/css-talk-2022/markdown.md

 Firefox is incredibly fast in this chart because of their Stylo engine.
 If every browser were like Firefox, then I wouldn't have much material for this part of the talk!
 This is what makes me optimistic that, someday, we'll be able to use whatever zany selectors we want, and it won't matter much for web performance, even on web apps with tons of CSS.

 ---

-# Finding expensive CSS rules

-> "In practice, people discover performance problems with CSS and start removing rules one by one until the problem [goes] away.
-I think that is the right way to go about this, it is easy, and will lead to [the] correct outcome."

-.muted.right[– Benjamin Poulain (WebKit), via [CSS Performance Revisited](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/) by Ben Frain (2014)]

-???

-Now if you've got high style calculation costs, and you're really stuck trying to figure it out, unfortunately the best approach is to remove CSS rules, re-run your perf tests, and see if they made an impact.

-I've used this approach a few times.
-You can optimize it a bit by using a binary search – remove half the CSS, test, remove another half, repeat.
-It's not pretty, but sometimes this is the only way to figure this kind of thing out.
-And I wish I could say it's changed since 2014, but this is still a good technique today.

-Now, you might be clever and think "I'll just go through all my CSS selectors, run `document.querySelectorAll()`, and time it."
-But this goes through a slightly different code path in the browser, so I really wouldn't recommend it.
-It's not going to tell you the same thing as how long style calculation took.

----